 Connecticut's natural pace of spending growth is expected to be higher than that of revenues given projections for weak growth in revenues.
-The state has consistently demonstrated the ability to cover its comparatively high fixed costs, which are excluded from the constitutional cap on annual expenditure growth, including making full actuarial contributions to pensions, and benefits from the large degree of budget autonomy common to states.
+The state has consistently demonstrated the ability to cover its comparatively high fixed costs, which are excluded from the constitutional www.fitchratings.com July 15, 2019 cap on annual expenditure growth, including making full actuarial contributions to pensions, and it benefits from the large degree of budget autonomy common to states.